kitessafikadu/safik-ai/README.md

-# RAG System - AI-Powered Chatbot
+# Safik AI Web App

-A Retrieval-Augmented Generation (RAG) system that powers an AI chatbot using ChromaDB vector store, LangChain, and HuggingFace embeddings.
+Safik AI Web App is a retrieval augmented generation (RAG) system that powers an AI chatbot using ChromaDB vector store, LangChain, and HuggingFace embeddings.
 This system allows users to ask questions about company services, pricing, and information stored in a knowledge base.

 ## 🚀 Features